robertpeteuil/multi-cloud-control/README.rst

   # example - connect to all three providers
   providers = aws,azure,gcp

-  # the "providers" key specifies which cloud providers to work with
+  # the "providers" key specifies which cloud providers to connect to
   # it may contain any subset or combination of "aws", "azure" and "gcp"
-  # each provider listed must have a corresponding section of the same name
+  # each provider listed must have a corresponding credentials section of the same name
-  #   the corresponding section contains the security credentials for that provider

 **[aws] section** - specifies your AWS security credentials and default datacenter region. `Information on AWS Credentials <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html>`_